insolenceinajar/repo/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the GothicVR developer documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+The **GothicVR** team is in the process of creating a VR experience based on the game **Gothic** from the year 2001.
+This documentation holds information on the content and scope of the project, as well as information useful to developers who would like to participate.

 .. note::